 These deal with the energy consumption of code blocks.
 A block is a unit of code.

 2. Behavioral considerations

-These relate to the energy consumption at the user-end.
+These relate to the energy consumption at the user end.
 It includes things like checking your Twitter feed or sending an email.

 Since then, our ability to write longer codes has increased.
 The global push to create solutions means we have almost limitless programming capabilities today.
 This increased the speed of digital transformation and the modernization of industries and sectors.
 But we have reached a point in the history of humankind today where we must sit and reflect on our ways of working.

 We must balance our programming quality with energy usage to achieve a net-zero future.
 We can nearly always downsize the file sizes of videos, images, or texts.
 A simple compression tool can help us cut file sizes, navigate faster, promote a better user experience, and reduce energy use.
 Website developers need to be aware when they’re using high-quality media and consider smaller files that can achieve the same goals.
 Having a small number of large files also decreases loading times.
-It helps businesses in their SEO (Search Engine Optimization) efforts along with helping them achieve sustainability.
+It helps businesses in their SEO (Search Engine Optimization) efforts, along with helping them achieve sustainability.
 For example, by reducing the resolution of images on an app with 500,000 users, software developers could save more than two days of the app’s operating time a year.

-The softwares has significantly transformed almost every aspect of our home and work life.
+The software has significantly transformed almost every aspect of our home and work life.
 We can safely expect this significance to only grow in the future.
 Many applications, or apps as we commonly know them, require large, complex software.
 What, if any, impact does this have on our environment?

 A study by the University of Cambridge found that the Bitcoin network needs about 115 terawatt-hours to run.
 This amount is equal to twice the energy consumption of the whole of Switzerland.